 Consumers have the right not to receive correspondence from companies they do not associate themselves with.
 They also have the right to be assured their personal data will remain confidential.

-- Businesses must be given consent by customers before you are permitted to send text messages .
+- .
 Consent must be given in writing.

 - When you request consent your brand name must be explicitly mentioned so there is no confusion on the part of the consumer to whom they are giving consent to.